Jayce Build Guide by Preminance

 Bloodthirster : Finally!
 A big source of AD and that long-awaited sustain you need!
 Congratulations, you're gonna be 73.564% more effective now!
 Woo!
 But really, BT gives Jayce that extra AD he needs to rape even more then he already does :p

-Randuin's Omen : Remember that Heart of Gold you got early game?
-Well, he's gettin' pretty lonely.
-Plus, finishing the Randiun's not only gives you more HP, but it improves the bonuses you got with the Warden's Mail by a LOT (AND keeps its passive), and has a neat activate-ability (it slows + decreases nearby enemy's damage for a few seconds.)
+Randuin's Omen : Finishing the Randiun's from the Warden's Mail not only gives you bonus HP, but it improves the bonuses you got with the Warden's Mail AND adds an extra move-speed slow on-top of it all!
+It also has a neat activate-ability (it slows + decreases nearby enemy's damage for a few seconds.)
 So in other words, makes you even more tanky!

 Maw of Malmoritus : If you got the Hexdrinker early, then this item is a little cheaper then normal :p However, you probably won't need the Hexdrinker in most situations, so getting this item last makes the most sense.
 It gives you even more AD, improves the shield that Hexdrinker gives, gives more M.R and finally, gives you an extra AD for every 2.5% of your hp that's missing!